jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `closeOnOverlayTap`

-Using this prop will enable/disable overlay tap gesture
+Using this prop will enable/disable overlay tap gesture.

 | Type     | Required | Default  |
 | -------- | -------- | -------- |